mjtorn/snowflake.nvim/README.md

 I use Python 3 almost exclusively as my programming language of choice, therefore why not go with it?

 As a bonus you can use whatever other plugins you want to for eg. version control.

+## TODO

+  * Enforce some kind of structure wrt title and description in scenes
+  * Implement some kind of character editing
+  * Figure out how to deal with chapters
+  * Different builds (with comments, without comments, and so on)
+  * Session log with time spent in insert mode, word count deltas etc

 ## Contribution?